dstrack/Document-AI-Scanner/README.md

 The app uses the standard model of the AI service at the API endpoint: https://document.aiservice.eu-frankfurt-1.oci.oraclecloud.com/20221109/processorJobs

 In the app there is a configuration page with all parameters.
-When installing the supporting objects, the SQL skips are installed from the repo.
+When installing the supporting objects, the SQL skrips are installed from the repo.
 In the file Document_Scan_Ai_Field_Alias_DEU.sql you will find the German field aliases for the supported key-value pairs.

 ## Contributing
 Contributions are welcome!
 Please read our contributing guidelines before getting started.